Menu

 BINNA BURRA SECTION

-Binna Burra has such an abundance of half-day/full-day walks that we’ll need to return a few more times to do them all.
-Most of them are at least 16km but there are a few shorter ones as well.
+Binna Burra has such an abundance of half-day/full-day walks that it takes a few visits to do them all.
+Most of them are fairly long hikes (i.e. 16+km) but there are a few shorter ones as well.

 BASIC TRAIL INFO